-•Participants for the survey will be recruited from Stanislaus State and • Surveys will be created and administered online.
-Surveys will will include undergraduate and graduate students whose ages typically range from 18 - 26 years old.
+Participants will be recruited from Stanislaus State and will include undergraduate and graduate students whose ages typically range from 18 - 26 years old.

-•Participants for the interviews will be chosen from the same pool of survey participants.
+Participants for the interviews are chosen from the same pool of survey participants.
 Survey recipients can choose to volunteer at the end of the survey, and I will later choose two participants to interview.